ChristianVillalba/the-complete-web-development-bootcamp/08 - APIs/README.md

 ### API : Authentication and Authorization

-The ability to prove that you have the rights to access a particular API.
+The ability to prove that you have the rights to access a particular API:
+* **Authentication** verifies the **identity** of a user or service
+* **Authorization** determines their **access rights**

+**Protect the resources** behind our API by using authentication:
+* We need to identify who is the client making the request.
+* Check if the client has permission to access that resource.
+* Give back a response depending on whether the client is authorized to make that request.

+Authentication: 4 Tiers (Non Offical)
+* 0 - No Authentication
+* 1 - Basic Authentication
+* 2 - API Key Authorisation
+* 3 - Token Based Authentication